IBM/aspera-cli/docs/README.erb.md

 Let's assume you created a default configuration from one of the two previous steps (else specify the access options on command lines).

-A subset of `node` plugin operations are supported, basically node API:
+A subset of `node` plugin operations are supported, basically Node API:

 ```bash
 <%=cmd%> cos node info
 <%=cmd%> cos node upload 'faux:///sample1G?1g'
 ```

-> **Note:** A dummy file `sample1G` of size 2GB is generated using the `faux` PVCL scheme (see previous section and `man ascp`), but you can, of course, send a real file by specifying a real file path instead.
+> **Note:** A dummy file `sample1G` of size 2 GB is generated using the `faux` PVCL scheme (see previous section and `man ascp`), but you can, of course, send a real file by specifying a real file path instead.

 <%=include_commands_for_plugin(:cos)%>